zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 - Checking and modifying the containment status of hosts/groups.
 - Searching IOCs, detections, and incidents.
 - Removing admin rights from hosts.
+- Searchig for entities with using specific filters.
+- Searching for malicious files using certain filters.

 The application also provides detailed logs and alerts for each operation performed.